Aninstance/zws-wordpress-contacts-database/readme.txt

 The URL of this plugin's website is: https://www.zaziork.com/zws-contacts-database/

-The URL of this plugin's Wordpress page is: [Not yet published in the WordPress directory].
+The URL of this plugin's Wordpress page is: https://wordpress.org/plugins/zws-contacts-database/

 == Installation ==